esnet/pond/README.md

 # Typescript

 This library, as of 1.0 alpha, is now written entirely in Typescript.
-As a result, we recommend that it is used in a Typescipt application for full enjoyment of the type strictness it provides.
+As a result, we recommend that it is used in a Typescipt application.
 However, that is not a requirement.

-Documentation is generated from the Typescript definitions and so will provide type information.
-While especially useful when building a Typescript application, it is also a guide for Javascript users as it will tell you the expected types, as well as consistency in generics.

-See [How to read these docs](https://facebook.github.io/immutable-js/docs/#/) for a quick guide to reading Typescript definitions.
+The [documentation](http://software.es.net/pond/#/) website is generated from the Typescript definitions and so will provide type information.
+While especially useful when building a Typescript application, it is also a guide for Javascript users as it will tell you the expected types, as well as understanding consistency in generics.
+See these [How to read these docs](https://facebook.github.io/immutable-js/docs/#/) for a quick guide to reading Typescript definitions.

-# Typescript support

-As of version 0.8.6 Pond ships with Typescript declarations.
+v0.8.8 of Pond ships with basic Typescript declarations that were contributed to the project.

-In addition, the project is also being rewritten in Typescript, which will probably eventually lead to a v1.0 version as the API will have significant differences.
-You can track the progress of that work in [Issue #65](https://github.com/esnet/pond/issues/65).

 # Contributing